-Two thirds of the Barry University student body consists of commuter students.
-The purpose of the Center for Commuter Student Affairs is to meet the practical, social, academic, informational and advocacy needs of all the commuter students of the university, including undergraduate, graduate, ACE, and off-campus sites commuters.
+Commuter students currently comprise two-thirds of the Barry University student body.
+The purpose of the Office of Commuter Affairs is to meet the practical, social, academic, informational, and advocacy needs of all commuter students, including undergraduate, graduate, ACE, and off-campus site commuters.
+It also functions as a resource to commuter students about the university and our community.